-However, the fundamental things to know here is that you want to give your GMB as much love as possible.
+However, the fundamental thing to know here is that you want to give your GMB as much love as possible.

 Fill out all the fields with good descriptions of your business, and work in SERVICE + LOCATION based keywords when possible.

 You also want to make sure you get as much rich media (photos, videos, etc.) uploaded to your profile as possible.

 The easiest way to think about this is to fill in as much information as you can.

 Google always wants more information on you, so give it to them.
 They will even prompt you like this: